top of page

 5. One month before the wedding date, submit 100% of all fees to the church office.
-These include: $125 Organist fee, $75 Sexton fee & $125 for the church facilities.
+These include: a $125 Organist fee, a $75 Sexton fee & $125 for the church facilities.

 No wedding announcements should be ordered until the date and time have been confirmed by St. Mary & St. Bartholomew’s Church.
 If one or both of the parties has been married before, no booking of a wedding can be made until the couple has met with a member of the clergy staff.
 (When divorce is involved, announcements ought not to be ordered until the couple has received final permission from the Bishop of Fredericton to be remarried.)

 What is the nature of the marriage service/liturgy?